The Christchurch District Plan enables the intensification of housing in some residential areas.

 PC14 and Medium Density Residential Standards update

 The Housing and Business Choice Plan Change (PC14) contains the Medium Density Residential Standards (MDRS) and other government-directed intensification provisions.
-Updates on this are available on our PC14(external link) page, and you can find out more about the intensification provision

-Applications for resource consent and building consent can’t be processed under the proposed rules until they have legal effect.
-This will occur after decisions on PC14 have been made and notified.
+Decisions on parts of PC14 for other areas of the city haven't been made yet.
+Applications for resource consent and building consent can’t be processed under the proposed rules for those areas until the decisions have been made and notified.
+The operative District Plan provisions continue to apply in the meantime.

 The current District Plan rules for different forms of housing intensification are summarised below.
 You can use Property Search(external link) to check the zoning of your property.